ISA.

 Current Assessment

 Populist Nationalism holds the largest cumulative gain (+42.9 pts), while National Security Conservatism has absorbed the most ground (-1 pts).
-59% of scored events involve direct ideological competition — more confrontation than consolidation.
-The dominant arena is Government/Law (63%), and the weapon of choice is Legal Authority (45%) — coercion is outpacing persuasion.
+49% of events are directly competitive — the rest are consolidation or unilateral moves.
+The dominant arena is Government/Law (59%), and the weapon of choice is Legal Authority (34%) — coercion is outpacing persuasion.

 01